Closing down your practice

 - your notepaper is amended to make it clear that the firm is no longer practising

-- deal with monies outstanding in your client account in accordance with the Solicitors' Accounts Rules;
+- deal with monies outstanding in your client account in accordance with the Accounts Rules

-- continue to obtain and, where required to do so under rule 32.1 of the Accounts Rules. deliver yearly accountant's reports whilst you continue to hold client money;
+- continue to obtain and, where required to do so under rule 12.1 of the Accounts Rules, deliver yearly accountant's reports whilst you continue to hold client money

 - notify former clients for whom you are holding deeds and documents or other items

-- identify records which you are required to retain by law or under the provisions in the Handbook and ensure their safekeeping;
+- identify records which you are required to retain by law or under the provisions in the Standards and Regulations and ensure their safekeeping

 - ensure when vacating your offices that no confidential information remains